Planning Your Off-Campus Semester

 Talk to faculty in your intended major.
 How will off-campus study fit with and enhance your curriculum on campus?
 What courses might you need to take while you’re away?
 What do you have to take on campus?

 Meet with an OCS Adviser.
 After attending an info session, schedule an advising appointment to develop a short list.
 Have a quick question?
-We'll also be holding drop in hours.
-Check back for the scheduled times.
+Make a virtual advising appointment with either a Peer Advisor or Program Manager.

 Research your short list.
 Admission requirements, semester dates, and housing options vary.
 Be sure you understand your Colgate Study Group or Approved Program’s requirements and structure.
 The OCS resource library and advisers are great sources of information.
 Attend Colgate Study Group info sessions starting in October.